Model Bags & Kits

 Nothing is more annoying than a model asking a client or agent for a pen and paper to write something down.
 Be prepared.
 Even if you have a cell phone or tablet that you can make notes on having a pen and paper can be quick and easy.
 You can always add the notes to your phone or tablet when you have more time.

 Photoshoots, fittings and shows can often go on much longer than planned.
 Don’t try to work when you are starving, besides no one wants to work with a hungry, grumpy model.
 Remember that a professional model will never eat while wearing the client’s clothes!
 If it is absolutely necessary be sure the client’s clothing is covered with a towel or something to protect it.

 Always plot out your route and where you need to be beforehand.
-Having a cell phone with GPS (Google Maps) or a city map is essential.
+Having a cell phone with GPS (Google Maps or Waze) or a city map is essential.

 11. Cell Phone and Charger

 We know you’ll remember your cell phone, but don’t forget to take your charger or have a second charger that you always keep in your bag ready to go.
 Remember to put your cell phone on silent or turn it off while you are working and on the client’s time.